rust-lang/prev.rust-lang.org/community.md

 [IRC Channels](https://chat.mibbit.com/?server=irc.mozilla.org%3A%2B6697&channel=%23rust-internals)

 Rustaceans primarily communicate via IRC.
-Most of the IRC channels are on Moznet.

-\#rust

-The #rust channel on Moznet is a venue for general discussion about Rust, and a good place to ask for help.
+The [#rust](irc://moznet/rust) channel on Moznet is a venue for general discussion about Rust, and a good place to ask for help.
 You'll find people willing to help you with any questions you may have, and responses are typically very fast.

-\#rust-internals

 For questions about how Rust works, anything about contribution, or to find a mentor, #rust-internals is the right channel.
-There are also some more specific irc channels noted below.
+There are also some more specific IRC channels noted below.

-\#rustc

-\#rust-libs

-\#rust-osdev
+IRC on Moznet

+- [#rust](irc://moznet/rust) is for all things Rust;
+- [#rustc](irc://moznet/rustc) is for discussion of the implementation of the Rust compiler;
+- [#rust-libs](irc://moznet/rust-libs) is for discussion of the implementation of the Rust standard libraries;
+- [#rust-internals](irc://moznet/rust-internals) is for discussion of other Rust implementation topics;
+- [#rust-gamedev](irc://moznet/rust-gamedev) is for people doing game development in Rust;
+- [#rust-crypto](irc://moznet/rust-crypto) is for discussion of cryptography in Rust;
+- [#rust-osdev](irc://moznet/rust-osdev) is for people doing OS development in Rust;
+- [#rust-webdev](irc://moznet/rust-webdev) is for people doing web development in Rust;
+- [#cargo](irc://moznet/cargo) is for discussion of Cargo, Rust's package manager;
+- [#rust-offtopic](irc://moznet/rust-offtopic) is for general chit-chat amongst Rustaceans;
+- [#servo](irc://moznet/servo) is for discussion of Servo, the browser engine written in Rust;
+- [#rust-bots](irc://moznet/rust-bots) notifcations about Rust from a selection of bots.

 [Stack Overflow](https://stackoverflow.com/questions/tagged/rust)